dmilicic/Android-Clean-Boilerplate/README.md

 }
 ```

-So how and where do we start the interactor when an app resumes?
-Everything that is not stricly view related should go into the `Presenter` as to make the `Activity` class as thin as possible because they tend to bloat.
-This includes working with interactors.
+So how and where do we start the Interactor when an app resumes?
+Everything that is not strictly view related should go into the `Presenter` class.
+This helps achieve `separation of concerns` and prevents the `Activity` classes from getting bloated.
+This includes all code working with Interactors.

 In our `MainActivity` class we override the `onResume` method: